Design of an ASK RF Transceiver for ETCs with Hybrid ASK Modulator and Ultra Low Power Wake-Up Receiver

 • Kang Yoon Lee Sungkyunkwan University

-Keywords: ASK, High-efficiency, Hybrid approach method
+Keywords: ASK, Hybrid approach method, Wide dynamic range

 Abstract